Upendra Dwivedi

-General Upendra Dwivedi, (born 1 July 1964) is a serving four-star general officer of the Indian Army.
-He is the current and 30th Chief of the Army Staff.
-He took over as the 30th COAS succeeding General Manoj Pande on 30 June 2024.
-He was previously serving as the 46th Vice Chief of Army Staff.
-Earlier he was tenanting the appointment of General Officer Commanding-in-Chief Northern Command, prior to that he served as the Deputy Chief of the Army Staff (Information Systems and Coordination) and as the General Officer Commanding IX Corps.
+General Upendra Dwivedi (born 1 July 1964) is a retired general officer of the Indian Army.
+He last served as the 30th Chief of the Army Staff.
+He earlier served as the 46th Vice Chief of Army Staff, General Officer Commanding-in-Chief Northern Command,Deputy Chief of the Army Staff (Information Systems and Coordination) and as the General Officer Commanding IX Corps.

 Early life and education

 Gen Dwivedi is an alumnus of Sainik School, Rewa.
-He joined Sainik School, Rewa in July 1973 where he was classmates with the Chief of Naval Staff Admiral Dinesh Kumar Tripathi and passed out from the school in 1981.
+He joined Sainik School, Rewa in July 1973 where he was classmates with former Chief of Naval Staff Admiral Dinesh Kumar Tripathi and passed out from the school in 1981.
 He attended the National Defence Academy, Khadakwasla and then the Indian Military Academy, Dehradun.
 He was conferred Distinguished Fellow in the coveted NDC equivalent course at the United States Army War College in Carlisle, USA.
 He has an M.Phil. degree in Defence & Management Studies, in addition to the two master's degrees in Strategic Studies and Military Science, including one from United States Army War College.
 He has authored / presented articles in various professional forums / Journals.